 Garden visitors are welcome to take photographs in the gardens and greenhouse as long as they respect and abide by our policies, as follow:

 - Both photographers and subjects must remain on paths at all times.
 This means you may not walk into beds, onto shrubs or trees, or climb on rocks.

 - Do not pick flowers or plant parts, move anything, or disturb irrigation equipment.

 - Be aware that if you are violating these rules, you may be asked to leave.

 - As you enter the garden, please pick up a “photographers’ card” at the greenhouse OR the wooden entry signs to each garden (in the brochure holders.
 Clip this card onto your person while shooting in the garden.
 This lets us know that you have read and agree to our photo policies.
 Please return the card to the brochure box or the greenhouse when you leave.

-- If you have any questions, please call Paula (see sidebar for contact info)
+- If you have any questions, please call Paula (see bottom of page for contact info)

 Ceremonies in the gardens